DCallaz/flitsr/README.md

   over each metric.
 Also enables all of the above evaluation calculations.
 Prints the results out to files named `[<flitsr method>_]<metric>.run` for each FLITSR method and metric
+* `--no-override`: By default FLITSR will override the output file(s) if they already exist, printing a warning message.
+This option instead allows FLITSR to leave output files that already exist, skipping that output and continuing with the rest of the outputs (if any)
 * `-d DECIMALS`, `--decimals DECIMALS`: Sets the precision (number of decimal points) for the output of all of the calculations (default: 2)
 * `-p ALGORITHM`, `--parallel ALGORITHM`: Run one of the parallel debugging algorithms on the spectrum to produce multiple spectrums, and process all other options on each spectrum.
 Allowed values are: [bdm, msp, hwk, vwk]
+* `--artemis`: Run the ARTEMIS technique on the spectrum to produce the ranked lists.
+This option my be combined with FLITSR and parallel to produce a hybrid technique.
 * `--cutoff-eval MODE`: Specifies the performance mode to use when using a multi-fault fixing cut-off strategy to produce rankings.
 Allowed values are:
   \[worst, best, resolve] (default worst)